 Concrete ideas for how research findings might be utilized to improve community college policy and/or practice (grant dollars may be utilized for this purpose).

-Information about the next round of Center Grants for Innovative Research on Community Colleges will be issued in Fall 2021.
+When available, information on future Center Grants for Innovative Research on Community Colleges will be posted here.

 Previous Center Grant Recipients